mearleycf/modaltree/project_instructions.md

 - Must have consistent indentation
 - Nested lists should be indented by 2 spaces
 - Must have a space after the list marker (-, *, or number)
+- Do not use * for unordered lists, markdownlint doesn't like it; use - instead

 ### (1.5) Code Blocks